Renad-Alshaik/Object-Recognition-using-huskylens/README.md

 - Serial/I2C Communication: Easily integrates with microcontrollers.
 - Touchscreen Interface: Simple UI for learning objects.
 - Customizable: Supports firmware updates for enhancements.

+# How use
+HuskyLens provides multiple AI modes.
+For object detection, ensure the device is set to Object Recognition Mode:
+1- Press the Function Button to enter the menu.
+2- Select Object Recognition mode.
+3- Long press the Learning Button to save an object.

+Hint : Need to download some library